Leon Douglass: Victrola

 In August 1900, after a brief period working in Philadelphia for the Berliner Gramophone Co., which was closed by a legal action, Douglass agreed to go into business with Eldridge R. Johnson, who owned a machine shop in Camden, New Jersey and had supplied machines to Berliner.
 The company started doing business in September 1900 as The Consolidated Talking Machine Company but changed to using Johnson’s name because of a conflict with a Berliner company name.
 On October 3, 1901 it incorporated as the Victor Talking Machine Company.
 Douglass said it was named after his wife, but others think it more likely Johnson chose the name to celebrate his engineering and legal triumphs.

-As Vice President and General Manager at Victor, Douglass was totally responsible for publicity and sales at Victor and therefore is responsible for popularizing the image of the dog listening to “His Master’s Voice”.
-He also developed and patented the cabinet and stand that became the Victrola.
+As vice president and general manager at Victor, Douglass was totally responsible for publicity and sales at Victor and therefore is responsible for popularizing the image of the dog listening to “His Master’s Voice”.
+He also developed and patented the cabinet and stand (with a folded horn hidden behind cabinet doors) that became the Victrola.
 As he wrote in his unpublished autobiography: